threefoldtech/zos/specs/network/HIDDEN-PUBLIC.md

 What needs to be implemented
   - all hidden nodes establish connections to public peers
-  - all hidden nodes do not connect to hidden nodes, but only to the exit node. for that, they add the prefixes for that netresource that is hidden and the route to the exit node
+  - all hidden nodes do not connect to hidden nodes, but only to the publicly reachable nodes. for that, they add the prefixes for that netresource that is hidden and the route through the exit node
-  - public nodes behave the same, where all hidden nodes have allowedips and routes via the exit node
   - the public nodes do not need to add a peer destination address for hidden nodes, as they will be contacted by the hidden nodes for 2 reasons
     - the setup of fe80::xxxx does a neighbor discovery so a packet gets sent
     - PersistentKeepalive starts the connection regardless of packets ?

 ![a little drawing ;-) ](HIDDEN-PUBLIC.png)

-  - Unidirectional : the node that receive the connections don't have an `EndPoint` configured for peers that are HIDDEN and NOT in same localnet of farm.
+  - Unidirectional : the nodes that receive the connections don't have an `EndPoint` (in WireGuard terms) configured for peers that are HIDDEN and NOT in same localnet of farm.

 ```
 [Peer]
 PublicKey = h/NU9Qnpcxo+n5Px7D4dupiHPaW2i3J9+pygRhLcp14=
 AllowedIPs = 2a02:1807:1100:01bb::/64,....
-EndPoint = 91.85.221.101:23123
+PersistentKeepalive = 20
 ```
   - Bidirectional : standard wireguard config with EndPoint on both sides.